rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/configuration/prometheusrules/_index.md

 Prometheus rule files are held in PrometheusRule custom resources.

 A PrometheusRule allows you to define one or more RuleGroups.
-Each RuleGroup consists of a set of alerting or recording rules with the following fields:
+Each RuleGroup consists of a set of Rule objects that can each represent either an alerting or a recording rule with the following fields:

 - The name of the new alert or record
 - A PromQL (Prometheus query language) expression for the new alert or record